Rep. Matt Gaetz just threatened Michael Cohen on Twitter. Did he break the law?

 Did a Republican member of Congress just commit a felony crime?

-On Tuesday afternoon, on the eve of Michael Cohen’s public appearance before the House Oversight Committee, Rep. Matt Gaetz (R-Fla.) tweeted out this threatening message: “Hey @MichaelCohen212 – Do your wife & father-in-law know about your girlfriends?
+On Tuesday afternoon, on the eve of Michael Cohen’s public appearance before the House oversight committee, Rep. Matt Gaetz (R-Fla.) tweeted out this threatening message: “Hey @MichaelCohen212 – Do your wife & father-in-law know about your girlfriends?
 Maybe tonight would be a good time for that chat.
 I wonder if she’ll remain faithful when you’re in prison.
 She’s about to learn a lot…”

 Hey @MichaelCohen212 – Do your wife & father-in-law know about your girlfriends?
 Maybe tonight would be a good time for that chat.
 I wonder if she’ll remain faithful when you’re in prison.
 She’s about to learn a lot…